5 Tips for Keeping Your Chickens Safe and Warm in the Winter

 1. Seal the cracks.

-The run-up to winter is always a good time to look for cracks, gaps, and uneven seams in a building to keep out the wet and cold and help regulate the temperature inside.
+The run-up to winter is always a good time to look for cracks, gaps, and uneven seams in the hens’ building; sealing those will help keep out the wet and cold and regulate the temperature inside.
 However, this weatherproofing serves a second, arguably even more important purpose for chicken coops: to catch the places where ground predators might sneak into the coop.
 The risk of a snake or cat sneaking into the coop and trying to make a home there only increases as the weather turns colder, as the animals are searching not just for a meal but also for a warm place to sleep, sheltered from the weather.

-The more you can search and seal holes in the wall before the weather gets cold, the better.
+The more holes you can search for and seal in the walls before the weather gets cold, the better.
 However, some air must be exchanged to prevent ammonia build-up.
 Open the top vent or higher windows slightly so fresh air can enter and stale air can exit.

 2. Elevate your coop.